Studying the winding number for stationary Gaussian processes using real variables: Acknowledgement

 \section{Acknowledgement}

-Part of this work have been done while the first author was visiting IMERL and Centro de Matem\'atica at Montevideo.
+We thank the reviewers for their time, their remarks and their thoughtful comments which helped to improve our paper.
+Part of this work was been done while the first author was visiting IMERL and the Centro de Matem\'atica at Montevideo.
 This work has received funding from ANR project GRAPHICS (ANR-17-CE11-0023).
 F. Dalmao and J.R.
 Le\'on were partially supported by Agencia Nacional de Investigaci\'on e Innovaci\'on (ANII), Uruguay.
 F. Dalmao acknowledges CSIC's group 409.